davidmfoley/isolate-react/docusaurus/docs/More/Dependencies/00-overview.md

 The following pages explain many of the common techniques  we can use to invert dependencies in javascript and typescript.
 Some of the techniques are specific to react, and some are generally applicable to all javascript code.

+### Notes

+This guide is written with javascript and typescript in mind, in node and the browser.
+Some of the techniques in here are specific to react and are noted as such.